kramerProject/process_routine/README.md

 # Objective

 Extract data from a txt file containing purchase information concerning a fictious store.
-After data is parsed and valid It should be persisted in a sql data base.
+After data is parsed and validated It should be persisted in a sql data base.

 # Requirements